 Ridgefield evolved as a significant railroad passenger stop over time, however, its importance as a commuter train depot diminished as people relied more on automobiles.
 The last passenger train stopped here in the 1960s, but locomotive warning horns still sound, red lights still flash and crossing gates are still lowered as trains travel through the tiny hamlet; echoes of times past.

 The Antique Shops of Ridgefield

 Ridgefield is located between Crystal Lake and Woodstock, Illinois, less than a mile off Route 14 on Ridgefield Road.
 Or, take the scenic route, and enjoy one of only eight routes designated as Scenic Roads in McHenry County!
 Hillside Avenue (accessed via Terra Cotta Avenue in Crystal Lake) will take you through 3 and 1/2 miles of beauty!
 From Route 176, turn north onto Terra Cotta road.
 Then, turn left at Hillside road (at one point you'll need to veer right to stay on Hillside).
 Take Hillside until it ends at Country Club Road.
 Turn left and left again at the first street (Railroad).
 Railroad Street Market is the second building on your left.
-Our other two shops are across the railroad tracks.
-From Railroad Street Market, turn right immediately after you cross the tracks onto Ridgefield Road and you'll see Country Church and The Peacock Shoppe of Ridgefield on your left.
+Our other three shops are across the railroad tracks.
+From Railroad Street Market, turn right immediately after you cross the tracks onto Ridgefield Road and you'll see Simone-Michele, Country Church and The Peacock Shoppe of Ridgefield on your left.
 More information about the Scenic Road is at this link.